sanderbos/AndroidSimplePhotoWebServer/README.md

 # Android Simple Photo WebServer
-At this moment mostly dummy project for my Android photo web server.
+At this moment still very much in progress project for my experimental Android app, a simple photo web server.